OISF/suricata/doc/userguide/rules/thresholding.rst

 Thresholding can be configured per rule and also globally, see :doc:`../configuration/global-thresholds`.

+Thresholds are tracked in a hash table that is sized according to configuration, see:
+:ref:`suricata-yaml-thresholds`.

 *Note: mixing rule and global thresholds is not supported in 1.3 and before.
 See bug #425.* For the state of the support in 1.4 see :ref:`global-thresholds-vs-rule-thresholds`